tapquo/appnima.docs/EN/appnimajs.md

 		id: "credit_card_ID",
 		number: "xxxxxxxxxxxx4242"
 	}

+You can also add an alias parameter to the appnima request to identify better your cards.

+	Appnima.Payments.createCreditCard({number: "4242424242424242", cvc: 123, expiration_date: "11/2015", alias: "my favourite card"})

 ### Check a user Credit Cards
 To see all the credit cards a user has attached to his account you only have to call getCreditCards method.